Professor Nancy Harding

 - Aesthetics of Leadership

 Nancy’s development of theoretical approaches include work on gendering with Marianna Fotaki (Warwick), Kate Kenny (Queens University, Belfast), and Sarah Gilmore (Portsmouth).
-She is working with Jackie Ford (Leeds) to develop critical approaches to followers/hip, and with Mark Learmonth (Durham) and J-P Gond and Laure Cabantous (CASS) on performativity.
+She is working with Jackie Ford (Bradford) to develop critical approaches to followers/hip, and with Mark Learmonth (Durham) and J-P Gond and Laure Cabantous (CASS) on performativity.
 Her solo work is based around a trilogy of books that explore the manager (Routledge, 2003); on being at work (Routledge, 2013) and ‘the organization’ (work in progress).

 Nancy supervises doctoral students who explore an eclectic range of topics, but all linked by an interest in critical approaches to understanding working lives.
 For example, Jane Mischenko has studied managerial identities during organizational change, using the theoretical perspective of Judith Butler; Barbara Corney is exploring the relevance of the theories of Simone de Beauvoir to women’s working lives in the 21st century, and Saima Rifet is exploring the working lives and identities of second and third generation Pakistani and Bengali immigrants.

 Nancy teaches research methods to DBA and M.Sc. students and participates (with Hugh Lee) in the Business Ethics module taught to MBA and third-year undergraduate students.